Freely Downloadable Data Sets Updated Daily

 Download Full Dataset (.xlsx)

 Sample.
-In the weekly time series plotted above, there are 3,053 observations.
-The time range covered by the series goes from January 1967 to July 2025.
+This weekly time series has a total of 3,074 records.
+The time period covered by the series is from January 1967 to November 2025.

 Latest values